-Renad Academy is a school that helps Qatari children who have been diagnosed with mild to moderate Autism Spectrum Disorder (ASD).
+Renad Academy is a school that helps children with autism.
 It provides education and specialized services to students, and training and support to parents.
-The school presently serves students aged 3 to 7 years, but each successive year, it will add a higher grade level until students of all ages can be served.
+The school presently serves students aged 3 to 10, but each successive year, it will add a grade level until students of all ages can be served.

-Awsaj Academy is a specialized school that addresses the needs of students with mild to moderate learning challenges.
+Awsaj Academy is a specialized school that addresses the needs of students with mild to moderate learning needs.
 It believes that each student, despite whatever challenges they may face, can flourish under proper guidance.
-Through multi-tiered systems of support, Awsaj assures that students receive the necessary behavioral and academic interventions to close learning gaps.
+Through multi-tiered systems of support, Awsaj ensures that students receive the necessary behavioral and academic interventions to close learning gaps.
 It is the only school of its kind in Qatar.